-The Governor’s Council for Workforce and Economic Development (GCWED) and the Oklahoma Office of Workforce Development (OOWD) announce the award of five Impact Partnership Grants for investment in workforce growth.
+The Governor’s Council for Workforce and Economic Development (GCWED) and the Oklahoma Office of Workforce Development (OOWD) announce the award of six Impact Partnership Grants for investment in workforce growth.

 Impact Partnerships promote and fill high-demand occupations in Oklahoma and strive to build lasting, collaborative relationships between business, education, workforce development, economic development and government and community organizations.

 The Oklahoma Office of Workforce Development awarded five new applicants up to $175,000 to invest in their industry-led, collaborative community projects.
 A total of $1,000,000 in funding will be allocated to the awardees, extension projects, and Regional Workforce Boards.

 - Oklahoma Rural Water Association (ORWA): ORWA represents 352-member utility system/partners across the state.
 ORWA plans to work with education and community partners to create a sustainable workforce for the essential water sector for Oklahoma.

 - The STEAM Engine: A collaborative of companies in the areas of Architecture, Engineering and Construction (AEC), the Steam Engine includes industry leaders such as ADG, Blatt Architects, CMS Willowbrook, Guernsey and J.E.
 Dunn to build a cohesive AEC ecosystem that taps into the resources of the community and its partners to create a thriving AEC workforce.